-Point.360 acquired (the "Acquisition") from the Lenders certain assets of Modern VideoFilm, Inc., a Delaware corporation ("MVF"), and its affiliated entities, including, but not limited to, MVF's equipment, inventory, accounts receivable and \$200,000 of cash, in a private sale conducted under applicable provisions of the New York Uniform Commercial Code following the default by MVF of its obligations under secured loans made by the Lenders, and assumed no debts, obligations or liabilities except for agreeing to pay a portion of the rent for each facility of MVF to its landlord on a per diem basis based on the number of days post-closing, if any, that we occupy such facility to complete the relocation of certain acquired assets, and paid time off owed to former MVF employees employed by us in connection with the closing to the extent (i) accrued and unused as of the closing, and (ii) such employees have not requested such paid time off to be paid by MVF;
+On July 8, 2015, Point.360 entered into a Sale Agreement Pursuant to Article 9 of the Uniform Commercial Code (the "Sale Agreement") in a foreclosure sale pursuant to which Point.360 acquired certain assets of Modern VideoFilm, Inc. ("MVF") including, but not limited to, MVF's equipment, inventory, and accounts receivable, in a private sale conducted under applicable provisions of the New York Uniform Commercial Code, and assumed no debts, obligations or liabilities except for agreeing to pay a portion of the rent for each facility of MVF to its landlord on a per diem basis based on the number of days post-closing, if any, that we occupy such facility to complete the relocation of certain acquired assets, and paid time off owed to former MVF employees employed by the Company in connection with the closing to the extent (i) accrued and unused as of the closing, and (ii) such employees have not requested such paid time off to be paid by MVF.

-We issued to the Lenders, as consideration for the assets described in the preceding paragraph, 2,000,000 shares of our common stock (the "Common Shares"), and five-year warrants (the "Sale Agreement Warrants") to purchase an aggregate of 800,000 shares of our common stock (the "Sale Agreement Warrant Shares") at an exercise price of \$0.75 per share, which may be exercised in a cashless exercise;
+As consideration for the assets described in the preceding paragraph, we issued 2,000,000 shares of our common stock, and five-year warrants to purchase an aggregate of 800,000 shares of our common stock at an exercise price of \$0.75 per share.
+We also issued to Medley Capital Corporation and Medley Opportunity Fund II LP (the "Lenders") warrants to purchase an aggregate of 500,000 shares of our common stock under the same terms as in the previous sentence in consideration for the Term Loan Agreement described below.